Multimodal Data Integration for Oncology in the Era of Deep Neural Networks: A Review: Fundamentals of Multimodal Learning (MML)

 \subsubsection{Data Fusion}

 Data fusion combines raw features, extracted features, or class prediction vectors from multiple modalities to create a single data representation.
 Fusion enables the model to use the complementary information provided by each modality and improve its learning.
 Data fusion can be done using early, late, or intermediate fusion.
-Section \ref{Data Fusion Stages} presents a detailed discussion of these fusion stages.
+Section \ref{Data Fusion Stages} discusses these fusion stages.
 The choice of fusion technique depends on the characteristics of the data and the specific problem being addressed \cite{jiang_sinha_aldape_hannenhalli_sahinalp_ruppin_2022}.